frankstallone/straightforward/README.md

 # Straightfoward Growth

-The landing page for the Straightfoward Growth consulting team.
+The landing page for the [Straightfoward Growth](https://straightforwardgrowth.com).

 ## 🚀 Project Structure